On this page:

 1.1 - Legislation, guidelines and determinations

 The AIP should be read in conjunction with HESA, including its notes, which provides information on application, saving and transitional provisions.
-The AIP should also be read with other associated legislation and guidelines, which are the primary sources of the requirements with which providers must comply.
+The AIP should also be read with other associated legislation and guidelines, which are the primary sources of requirements with which providers must comply.
+The AIP is intended to provide general guidance only and is not intended as, and should not be relied on as, legal advice.
 Providers should seek their own legal advice to understand their obligations under HESA and other Commonwealth legislation.
 Relevant sections of legislation and guidelines are referenced throughout the AIP.

 Changes are made to legislation, guidelines and Ministerial determinations from time to time.
-The department recommends the latest versions of all resources be consulted.
-If there is any inconsistency between the content of the AIP and the provisions of the legislation, guidelines or Ministerial determinations, the provisions of the legislation, guidelines or Ministerial determinations will prevail to the extent of the inconsistency.
-For a full list of the terminology used in the AIP, see Appendix B.
+The department recommends that providers consult the Federal Register of Legislation (https://www.legislation.gov.au/) for the latest updates.
+The provisions of legislation, guidelines or Ministerial determinations will prevail where there is inconsistency between the content of the AIP and provisions of the legislation, guidelines or Ministerial determinations contained in the AIP.
+For a full list of the terminology used in the AIP, see [Appendix B].

 1.2 - Open Universities Australia

-Open Universities Australia (OUA) is not defined as a provider under HESA, but is subject to specific provisions of HESA.
-Where the AIP refers to providers and to students undertaking studies with a provider, that information also applies to OUA and to OUA students where relevant, unless indicated otherwise.
-If there is a specific requirement for OUA, it is set out in the relevant part of the AIP.
+While Open Universities Australia (OUA) is not defined as a provider under HESA, it is subject to specific provisions of HESA.
+Where the AIP refers to providers and to students undertaking studies with a provider, that information also applies to OUA and OUA students where relevant, unless indicated otherwise.
+Where there is a specific requirement for OUA, this is set out in the AIP.

 1.3 - Fairness requirements

-HESA details the requirements for the treatment of students who are enrolled or seeking to enrol with Table A, Table B and Table C providers [HESA sections 16-15, 16-20 and 16-22] and approved higher education providers [HESA Subdivision 19‑D].
+HESA details the fairness requirements for the treatment of students who are enrolled or seeking to enrol with Table A, Table B and Table C providers [HESA sections 16-15, 16-20 and 16-22] and approved higher education providers [HESA Subdivision 19‑D].
+The fairness requirements are a part of the Quality and Accountability requirements set out in Division 19, and operate as criteria that the Minister (or delegate) is to apply when considering approval of a higher education provider under HESA and the breach of which can lead to cessation of approval (for cause) [HESA subdivision 22B, sections 22-15].

-A provider must treat all of its current students and any person who is seeking to enrol with the provider fairly [HESA section 19-30].
+A provider must treat all its students and any person who is seeking to enrol with the provider fairly [HESA section 19-30].

 1.4 - Equal access to Commonwealth benefits

 Where a provider receives a grant or access to assistance under HESA Chapters 2 and 3 in respect of students or a class of students, the provider must ensure the benefits of, and the opportunities created by, that grant or assistance are made equally accessible to all students and all of the students in that class [HESA subsection 19-35(1)].
-The obligations imposed on providers under HESA subsection 19-35(1) only extend to those students or a class of students who meet applicable eligibility criteria.
+This obligation only extends to those students or a class of students who meet applicable eligibility criteria.

-The Government, through arrangements with the providers, provides grants and assistance to benefit students through:
+The Australian Government, through arrangements with the providers, provides grants and assistance to benefit students through:

-- CSPs made available under the Commonwealth Grant Scheme (CGS)
+- Commonwealth supported places (CSPs) made available under the Commonwealth Grant Scheme (CGS)

 - student loans offered through the Higher Education Loan Program (HELP)